zama-ai/concrete-ml/UPGRADING.md

 # Upgrading Concrete ML In Your Project

-This document is an help for developers who update from older versions of Concrete-ML.
-It is difficult to be exhaustive, but we try to list the most important points to help you in your transition.
-And in any case, if troubles, don't hesitate to reach out https://community.zama.ai or ask on fhe.org discord.
+This guide aims to help developers who are upgrading from older versions of Concrete-ML.
+Although we cannot cover everything, we have compiled the most important points to assist you in your transition.
+If you encounter any issues, please do not hesitate to reach out to https://community.zama.ai or ask on the fhe.org discord.

 ## Upgrading to 1.0.0

+Please take note of the following changes when upgrading to version 1.0.0:

+- `execute_in_fhe` argument in `.predict()` methods has been replaced by `fhe="disable|simulate|execute"`.
+The `disable` option runs the model in python, while `simulate` performs an FHE simulation, and `execute` provides actual FHE execution.

-- `encrypt_run_decrypt` is now restricted to execution in FHE.
-For simulation use the `fhe="simulate"` argument available in the `predict` (for built-in models) and `forward` (for custom models) functions of Concrete-ML models.
+- `encrypt_run_decrypt` function can now __only__ be executed in FHE.
+For Virtual Library simulations, please use the `simulate` function instead.

-- `forward_fhe` has been renamed `fhe_circuit` in some models, such that it is now `fhe_circuit` for all models.
+- In some models, the `forward_fhe` function has been renamed to `fhe_circuit` for consistency across all models.

-- `verbose_compilation` has been renamed `verbose`.
+- `verbose_compilation` parameter has been renamed to `verbose` in the compile functions.

-- `compilation_artifacts` has been renamed `artifacts`.
+- `compilation_artifacts` parameter has been renamed to `artifacts`.

-- `execute_in_fhe` argument in `.predict()` methods has been replaced by `fhe = "disable|simulate|execute"` where disable runs the model in python, simulate is a FHE simulation and execute provides the actual FHE execution.
+- `use_virtual_lib` parameter in `concrete.ml.torch` has been removed from the following functions:

+  - `compile_onnx_model`
+  - `compile_torch_model`
+  - `compile_brevitas_qat_model`
+This means that models are now always converted to FHE, and only FHE-friendly models can be compiled.